Just like a human body operates with different body parts, a car has its distinctive parts that, when brought together, complete a car.

 #14.
 Steering Wheel and Car Wheels.

-The steering system includes the steering wheel, the steering column, and the wheels.
-This system connects to the car’s wheel cylinders and allows drivers to turn them as desired.
+The steering system comprises the steering wheel, column, and the wheels of the vehicle.
+This system is connected to the wheel cylinders of the vehicle and permits the driver to rotate them as necessary.

 #15.
-Front and Rear View Mirror and Windows.
+Front and Rear View Mirrors and Windows.

-Powered by the vehicle’s engine, the windshield wiper system is responsible for cleaning away rain and other debris from a car’s windshield.
-The wiper system is made up of several components that work together to make sure your vision is clear while driving.
+Sustained by the vehicle’s engine, the system of windshield wipers is in charge of sweeping away all rain and debris resting on a car’s windshield.
+The wiper system consists of several parts that make sure the driver’s vision is unobstructed when driving.

-These components generally include the wiper motor, blades, arms, linkages, and washer reservoir.
+These components are the wiper motor, the wiper blades, the arms, linkages, and the washer reservoir.

 #16.
 Bearings.